 A video, fully inclusive, is available on the Apostleship of the Sea website.

 ‘There is no better opportunity than Sea Sunday week to pause for thought, to remember the men and women who crew the ships that serve us all.
 And there is no better time to remember those many Mission teams around the world who work so hard to address their needs and share God’s love in so many different ways.
 Wonderful!’ — Jake Pass, Port Chaplain for Hull and Immingham ports UK, Mission to Seafarers

-‘Sea Sunday — a day set aside each year for the past 170 years to give thanks to the seafarers (1.6 million today) who quietly, and often anonymously, transport up to 95% of the world’s goods.
+‘Sea Sunday — a day set aside, usually in July (10 July 2022), each year for the past 170 years to give thanks to the seafarers (1.6 million today) who quietly, and often anonymously, transport up to 95% of the world’s goods.
 Seafaring can be a dangerous, lonely and demanding job, with little in the way of official support for the workers who keep the global economy afloat.
 The Mission to Seafarers was set up to cater for the welfare and pastoral care of seafarers, and Sea Sunday is one of the most important dates in our calendar.
 It represents a chance to bring seafarers and sea-faring ministries into the heart of our communities, and for us to celebrate all they do for us.’ — Mission to Seafarers